jeffpar/lonedissent/_pages/transcripts/featured/brown1/bolling-v-sharpe.md

 And so on through enactments right up to the present day.
 Each year, as has been pointed out, Congress appropriates for this separate system of schools and provides so much money for the colored schools, so much money for the white schools, as is set up in the request for appropriations.
 </P><P>
-I might call your attention further, in addition to the appendix which was filed and which is the order of the Commissioners of the District of Columbia striking down segregation in certain areas and which contains in it a recognition by them that there are certain areas in which they have no power to act because it has
-<a name="page21"></a>been taken care of and provided for by the Congress of the United States—and with that I shall leave it to the Court and ask the Court to take into account the arguments which were set forth in our brief filed in 1952.
+I might call your attention further, in addition to the appendix which was filed and which is the order of the Commissioners of the District of Columbia striking down segregation in certain areas and which contains in it a recognition by them that there are certain areas in which they have no power to act because it has been taken care of and provided for by the Congress of the United States—and with that I shall leave it to the Court and ask the Court to take into account the arguments which were set forth in our brief filed in 1952.
 </P><P>
 MR. JUSTICE REED: Mr. Korman?
 </P>